utshavtimsina/NewsPortal/wp-content/plugins/yotuwp-easy-youtube-embed/readme.txt

 Then select value 'HD - 16:9' then press Save Change and try out it.

 == Changelog ==

+= 1.3.4.5 - Aug 22th, 2020 =
+* Auto Next to Video
+* Origin message error on Console browser
+* Next/Prev/Load more problem once replace with special characters

+New version going to release soon!

 = 1.3.4 - Nov 22th, 2018 =
 * [Add] Hover Effects - animation when hover on a video thumbnail on galllery.
 20+ effects.